annajordanous/Impro-Visor-SF/README.txt

 nnn is an integer between 0 and 127 to control volume in notes following this term, up to the next V setting.)

-Adjusted many of the style files to include some volume elements, and reduced some redundant style patterns.

 Changed Style Editor and Piano Roll Editor to accommodate volumes.

 Changed the layout of the Piano Roll Editor so that controls are at the top.